-If a user in that situation adds a new species ( + ) or changes the quantity under observation by using the buttons ( -10 -1 +10 +1 )\), the system will ask whether a new measuring point should be opened:
+If a user in that situation adds a new species (+) or changes the quantity under observation by using the buttons (-10 -1 +10 +1)), the system will ask whether a new measuring point should be opened:

 Your current position has changed and does not correspond with the last monitoring point.
+Do you want to add a new monitoring point?
 Yes No